...

 A client, such as a web app or mobile app, makes a request to an API.
 The API Gateway verifies who the client is, applies security and routing rules, and then forwards the request to the appropriate service.
 The service that gets the request may read or write data in its own database.
 It might also publish an event or call other services using clear and well-defined APIs.

-In the background, a service mesh is used to manage the traffic between the services and provides secure, encrypted connections (mTLS).
-A service registry and service discovery ensure that each request is sent to the appropriate service instance.
 Logs, metrics and traces are collected and sent to observability tools so teams can watch how the system is behaving.
 Rules in the governance framework ensure that new versions of services are based on versioning rules and can be rolled back safely if something goes wrong.

 There is not one central bus that is doing all the work.
 Many small parts work together and follow the same shared rules.
 This is the major idea behind SOA OS23 principles and SOA OS23 core concepts.